10-2-pursuit/react-youtube-project-prep/README.md

 ## Deliverables

 ### Stand Up
-Each team must schedule a stand-up with their instructor to take place in class on 8/27.
+Each team must schedule a stand-up with their instructor to take place during class on 8/27.
 It is the responsibility of each team to proactively communicate when they would like this meeting to occur.
 During this stand up each teammember must describe:
 * What features they have been working on
 * What Blockers (if any) they are facing